juwanpetty/juwan-portfolio/content/blog/using-the-picture-in-picture-api.md

 ---
 title: Using the Picture-in-Picture API
-date: 2020-04-08T15:31:28.961Z
+date: "2020-04-08T15:31:28.961Z"
-description: >-
+category: Development
-  Picture-in-Picture allows users to pop a video out into a floating window that always stays on top of others windows, so that they can keep watching it, while interacting with other sites, or applications.
+description: Picture-in-Picture allows users to pop a video out into a floating window that always stays on top of others windows, so that they can keep watching it, while interacting with other sites, or applications.
 ---
 > If you want to see the Picture-in-Picture in action, here's a CodePen [link](https://codepen.io/juwanpetty/pen/JwaXaL) to try it out.